Houser History, Family Crest & Coats of Arms

 Early Notables of the Houser family (pre 1700)

-More information is included under the topic Early Houser Notables in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) are included under the topic Early Houser Notables in all our PDF Extended History products and printed products wherever possible.

 Houser migration to the United States +